-There aren’t many e-readers that can take on the Kindle, but there are a few out there that can match the features, convenience and even beat the price of the tech giant’s famous e-reader.
-Kobo, as well as Barnes & Noble, and BOOX, provide some amazing Kindle alternatives that will not only please classic bookworms but will also satisfy the new generation of audio bookworms as well.
-A few even have tablet-like utility that provide extra incentive to look beyond Kindle.
+While Amazon’s Kindle has certainly established itself as the device to beat, there are a few Kindle alternatives out there that can match the features, convenience and even beat the price of the tech giant’s famous e-readers.
+Kobo, as well as Barnes & Noble and BOOX, provide some of the best e-reader Kindle alternatives which will not only please classic bookworms but also satisfy the new generation of audio bookworms as well.
+A few even have tablet-like utilities that provide extra incentive to look beyond Kindle.

 1. Kobo Clara HD 6

 The Kobo Clara HD 6 gives the Paperwhite Kindle a run for its money.
 The six-inch screen takes it easy on your eyes with a front-lit display that reduces harmful blue light.
 So, if you like to read before bed, it’ll help prevent you from feeling restless when it’s time to sleep.
 The display is also a touchscreen so you can turn pages like a real book with the swipe of a finger.
 The battery life is long — we’re talking weeks — and it’s compatible with basically all digital book formats.
 Plus, the $120 price tag isn’t bad, either.

 Kobo Clara HD 6

 At under $100, the Kobo Nia is a budget-friendly way to take an eBook library with you wherever you go.
 This compact Kindle alternative sports a six-inch touchscreen and includes 8 GB of internal storage, making it capable of carrying up to 6,000 eBooks.
 The responsive screen also boasts ComfortLight technology for reading in the dark along with a glare-free covering for comfortable reading in bright light, too.
 Additionally, the user-friendly interface makes it easy to customize the margins, fonts and other viewing elements to maximize your viewing experience.

 3. Kindle Kids

 BEST FOR KIDS